flor14/CoordGeomPy/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `CoordGeomPy` project is released with a [Code of Conduct](https://github.com/UBC-MDS/CoordGeomPy/blob/main/CONDUCT.md).
+Please note that the `coordgeompy` project is released with a [Code of Conduct](https://github.com/UBC-MDS/coordgeompy/blob/main/CONDUCT.md).
 By contributing to this project you agree to abide by its terms.